AspieSoft/random-number-js/readme.md

 The function, also (optionally, true by default) keeps track of recent random results, and tries to avoid repeating them, but does so randomly.
 The functions memory for recent random numbers is also cleared on a 1 second interval by default, and can be changed (or disabled) with a function as shown below.

+## Whats New

+- added option to avoid repeat numbers within a radius of each other
+- enabling lite mode globally now disables the clear interval automatically

 ## Installation

 ### node.js